Dong Ping

 Dong Ping is a fictional character in Water Margin, one of the four great classical novels in Chinese literature.
 Nicknamed "General of Double Spears", he ranks 15th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.

+Inspirations

+Real life Song Dynasty rebel warlord Song Jiang was recorded to have led 36 rebel leaders, according to Miscellaneous Observations from the Year of Guixin (癸辛雜識) by Zhou Mi, written in the 13th century.
+One of Song Jiang's 36 companions is named Dong Ping.